gabygm888/gabygm888/README.md

 - Power BI and Streamlit
 - AWS (Glue, S3, Athena)

-⚙Experienced in building large-scale data pipelines with a strategic, results-driven approach.
+Experienced in building large-scale data pipelines with a strategic, results-driven approach.
 I turn raw data into high-impact decisions.

 My background also includes consultative sales, team leadership, and management of technical bids.
 I consider myself a driven, communicative, and proactive professional — always focused on delivering value and growing continuously.